The Wakening World

 Round and round the top spins each revolution

-forced by the pumping thump of rods depressed
+forced by the pumping thump of nuclear rods depressed,

 Repression will never depress the desire to wake,